Zarete/TMP/public/subpart/metabolism/README.md

 # Metabolic viewer - SBML/JSON

 ## TO DO:
-* Create a clean SBML file for Physarum

 * input function: To convert a SBML file to JSON to be visualized.

-* Add a button for directly visualizing JSON File.

-* Add a way to visualize different files on the same window?.

-* js script to expand-collapse the network depending on the pathway? (changing the json?).

 * updating sbml2json to parse all kind of SBML files (managing errors and stuff).